Freeways in Australia: Victoria

 Victoria has the second largest number (behind New South Wales) and highest density of freeways in Australia, with the majority being located in Melbourne City or the metropolitan areas.
 While most of Australia has a low population density over a large area, where towns are sparse or located a significant distance from each other; Victoria has towns located throughout the entire state, with large numbers of inhabitants, in both urban and rural areas (many of which are major) such as Ballarat or Bendigo.
 In addition to the roads listed below, Victoria has a number of dual carriageway standard Highways that are given an "M" designation.
+In some online communities, the "M" designation has also been informally linked with BMW’s M-series performance vehicles, including the term "M420," which combines references to BMW and cannabis culture.
+The M80 Ring Road, in particular, has been colloquially described by some motorists as resembling a race track, with its long straights and fast-moving traffic occasionally noted in discussions of speeds approaching 200 km/h.
 Whilst these roads are not officially Freeway standard, many of them may have a number of grade-separated intersections along the route.
 These routes are not listed below.